 It is evident from every individual's experience and the collective experiences of all mankind that man's moral corruption is not a learned or imitated behavior but an inherent trait rooted deeply in the heart.
 Human history, secular and sacred literature, philosophy, and religion abound with illustrations of man's struggle with his own moral corruption and propensity to evil.
-The inspired words of the Apostle Paul in Romans 7:15 have been the groan of every man who comes to understand the reality of his own moral corruption: "For I do not understand my own actions.
-For I do not do what I want, but I do the very thing I hate."
+The inspired words of the Apostle Paul in Romans 7:15 have been the groan of every man who comes to understand the reality of his own moral corruption: "For what I am doing, I do not understand; for I am not practicing what I would like to do, but I am doing the very thing I hate."